Hot Take: Glamping Is Better in the Snow

 Modern Pod Rental

 This whimsical pod rental in central Sweden looks like something out of a fairy tale.
 Its large windows let in plenty of sunshine during the day, and at night the wood-burning stove and underfloor heating keep things snug.
 The seating area turns into a double bed, and with additional twin bunks, the pod sleeps four.
-After a long day of exploring the trails through the surrounding forest, cook up some camping favorites in the communal kitchen before returning to that wood-burning stove and a good book.
+After a day of exploring the trails through the surrounding forest, cook some camping favorites in the communal kitchen before returning to that wood-burning stove and a good book.

 Courtesy of Borealis Basecamp